jamescherti/outline-indent.el/README.md

 In addition to code folding, `outline-indent.el` allows moving indented subtrees up and down, promoting and demoting sections to adjust indentation levels, customizing the ellipsis, and inserting a new line with the same indentation level as the current line, among other features.

-The `outline-indent.el` package leverages the built-in *outline-minor-mode*, which is maintained by the Emacs developers and has less chance of being abandoned like *origami.el*.
+The `outline-indent.el` package uses the built-in `outline-minor-mode`, which is *maintained by the Emacs developers* and is less likely to be abandoned like `origami.el` or `yafolding.el`.
+Since `outline-indent.el` is based on `outline-minor-mode`, it's also much faster than `origami.el` and `yafolding.el`.

 ![](https://raw.githubusercontent.com/jamescherti/outline-indent.el/main/.screenshot.png)